NetApp-StorageGRID/s3load/README.md

 # s3load
 Simple Data Loader for S3 - Scales to millions of objects.
-AWS S3 - because of rate limiting on S3 buckets, number of objects may be lesser Does not retry on failed puts
+- AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied
+- Does not retry on failed puts (e.g access denied on rate limiting)

 ```